-Guy: In all honesty, I don’t prescribe to any diet.
-There are simply foods I eat and foods I avoid for long lasting health.
+Stu: In all honesty, we don’t prescribe to any diet.
+There are simply foods we eat and foods we avoid where long lasting health is the goal.
 The Paleo diet or the ‘clean eating’ framework are great starting points but can be easily misinterpreted.

 Cleaning up your diet usually means lowering your carbohydrate consumption (these levels vary from person to person).
 So what I see time and time again are people going low carb’, who are also not eating enough fat with each meal and overloading on protein.

 I can’t tell you how many times I see a salad loaded with chicken and a small drizzle of olive oil.
 This is a big no no and a classic example of a low carb’ low fat, high protein diet.
 For best results (especially weight loss or health issues) I’d recommend increasing natural fats, having moderate protein and moderate to low carbohydrate meals (depending on activity levels & goals).

 Tip #2 High protein, low carb’, low fat is not the answer.

 They’ve decided to ditch the wheat and go gluten free.
 This a fantastic decision, but I believe eating gluten free bread isn’t the answer as it comes with it’s own set of nasties.
 Most high street gluten free breads contain vegetable oils (I do my best to avoid these, period) as they cause cause inflammation (think weight gain & health disruption).

 Gluten free breads also can dramatically raise blood sugar levels, and if it’s health, great energy and/or weight loss you are after, this is a big no. Learn what a Nutritionist thinks here.